bbc/react-transcript-editor/docs/qa/qa-test-plan.md

 - [ ] Expect the progress bar play head to change to clicked point
 - [ ] Expect current time  display in player controls to update accordingly
 - [ ] If media was paused, expect media to start playing
+- [ ] Expect the editor to jump to the current word below
 ---

 ### Item to test #2: Timed Text Editor